-Restricted stock has become a common offering among employers in the last twenty years.
+Restricted stock has become a common offering among employers in the last 20 years.
 There are two main types: restricted stock awards (RSA) and restricted stock units (RSU).
 Both can be lucrative parts of a compensation package, but they have important differences that can affect your long-term financial interests.
+Consider working with a financial advisor as you decide what to do with stock-based compensation.

 Restricted stock is equity granted to employees as part of their compensation packages.
 Often these grants are made by young companies that can’t yet afford to pay high salaries, with companies granting restricted stock in lieu of higher cash compensation.